Langrisser: Games

 Until 2016, the only game in the series to be officially localized to English was the original Langrisser, released under the title Warsong for the Genesis.
-However, fan translations of Langrisser II (Mega Drive), Der Langrisser (Super Famicom) and Langrisser IV (PlayStation) have been released online.
-Langrisser Re:Incarnation, the Nintendo 3DS revival of the series, was localized by Aksys Games in 2016.
-Langrisser Mobile, the 2019 mobile game in the series, was also localized in English.
+Fan translations of Langrisser II (Mega Drive), Der Langrisser (Super Famicom) and Langrisser IV (PlayStation) have been released online.
+Langrisser Re:Incarnation Tensei, the Nintendo 3DS revival of the series, was localized by Aksys Games in 2016.

+Langrisser Mobile (2019) and Langrisser I & II (2020) were also localized in English.